dustinpfister/blog_posts/_posts/nodejs-marked.md

 layout: post
 categories: node.js
 id: 94
-updated: 2017-11-19 21:05:30
+updated: 2019-03-15 18:21:01
-version: 1.0
+version: 1.1
 ---

 These days I have been playing around more with a [node.js](https://nodejs.org/en/) project I am familiar with called [marked](https://www.npmjs.com/package/marked).
 This is a package that can be used to parse markdown into html, in addition it is possible to define a custom renderer that can be used to render out plain text, or some other standard other than html.
-In any case it is a great little package for doing that sort of thing, so it's wort a post for sure.
+In any case it is a great little package for doing that sort of thing, so it's worth a post for sure.

 <!-- more -->